-- We used version 3.01 of the groundwater availability model for the northern portion of the Gulf Coast Aquifer System for this analysis.
-See Kasmarek (2013) for assumptions and limitations of the model. - The model has four layers which represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer and parts of the Catahoula Formation in direct hydrologic communication with the Jasper Aquifer (Layer 4). - Water budgets for the district were determined for the Gulf Coast Aquifer System (Layers 1 through 4 collectively). - The model was run with MODFLOW-2000 (Harbaugh and others, 2000). - Because this model assumes a no-flow boundary condition at the base we also used version 1.01 of the groundwater availability model for the Yegua-Jackson Aquifer to investigate groundwater flows between the Catahoula Formation and the Yegua-Jackson Aquifer and between the Catahoula Formation and the base of the Gulf Coast Aquifer System.
-See Deeds and others (2010) for assumptions and limitations of the groundwater availability model.
+- We used version 3.01 of the groundwater availability model for the northern part of the Gulf Coast Aquifer System for this analysis.
+See Kasmarek (2013) for assumptions and limitations of the groundwater availability model. - The model has four layers which represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer and parts of the Catahoula Formation in direct hydrologic communication with the Jasper Aquifer (Layer 4). - Water budgets for the district were determined for the Gulf Coast Aquifer System (Layers 1 through 4, collectively). - The model was run with MODFLOW-2000 (Harbaugh and others, 2000). - Because this model assumes a no-flow boundary condition at the base of the Gulf Coast Aquifer System, we used version 1.01 of the groundwater availability model for the Yegua-Jackson Aquifer to investigate groundwater flows between parts of the Catahoula Formation in direct hydrologic communication with the Gulf Coast Aquifer System and the Yegua-Jackson Aquifer and its equivalent downdip Yegua-Jackson confined units.
+See Deeds and others (2010) for assumptions and limitations of the groundwater availability model for the Yegua-Jackson Aquifer.

-GAM Run 16-012: Southeast Texas Groundwater Conservation District Management Plan October 31, 2016 Page 6 of 12
+GAM Run 19-003: Lower Trinity Groundwater Conservation District Management Plan June 24, 2019 Page 6 of 12